 You know that when you buy a Yamaha, you will be buying an instrument that produces good piano sounds, and emulates the weighting and nuance of playing an acoustic piano to a high standard.
 The Yamaha P45, for example, is a budget digital piano that delivers a clean, crisp, and accurate acoustic piano playing experience, at a very affordable price.

 That Yamaha are able to effectively bring digital piano playing to the masses should be cause for celebration, and we should remember to appreciate the work manufacturers put in at the lower end of the pricing spectrum, as well as those pushing boundaries at the other end.

-Below, please take a moment to view some of the best selling digital pianos available on Amazon.
+Below, please take a moment to view some of the best selling digital pianos available online.

 Now Nord are not as well-known as some of the other brands on this list, however this is mostly down to the fact that Nord keyboards can be downright expensive, with typically only professional musicians and performers ranking amongst their ownership.
 However, Nord’s proliferation among the performing community is no accident – it is as a result of their continued development of cutting-edge stage keyboards.

 While many of the even more numerous features packed into these keyboards may come across as an unnecessary luxury for the causal players amongst us – all of these different features are an essential part of many artists live performance.

 Nord keyboards won’t just playback a wide array of different samples: they will allow you to create your own and tweak them whilst you play.
 You can now EQ, manipulate a filter, and layer sounds on the fly: which truly allows a performance to sound both organic and free flowing.
 The Nord Electro 6 allows you play piano one moment, and be tweaking the parameters on a classic polyphonic synth the next.